scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [How to Move Uno Platform Pages to a Multi-Targeting Library](https://christianfindlay.com/2020/08/25/uno-multitargeting/) - (August 25, 2020) - You can move Uno Platform pages and other code into a multi-targeted library that you can reference from the Uno Platform head projects.
+This is much more convenient than using Visual Studio Shared libraries.
+Shared libraries don’t seem to have full support in Visual Studio, and some features like quick refactors often don’t work.
+This article briefly explains what I did to get this working.
+I completely removed the shared library in my sample.

-* [Using WebAssembly Modules in C#](https://platform.uno/blog/using-webassembly-modules-in-c/) - (August 24, 2020) - This article covers implementing custom module validation in an ASP.NET Core MVC web application, using Emscripten to create a WebAssembly module that can be used outside the browser, and using WebAssembly modules in your C# code
+* [Using WebAssembly Modules in C#](https://platform.uno/blog/using-webassembly-modules-in-c/) - (August 24, 2020) - This article covers implementing custom module validation in an ASP.NET Core MVC web application, using Emscripten to create a WebAssembly module that can be used outside the browser, and using WebAssembly modules in your C# code.

 * [Running UWP on a Raspberry Pi Using Uno Platform](https://ian.bebbs.co.uk/posts/UnoPi) - (August 20, 2020) - A few days ago I showed how the recent v3 release of the Uno Platform allowed you to run UWP apps on Linux.
 This was fantastic but really only half the story I wanted to tell.
 What I really wanted to do was see if I could get an app written in my favourite UI framework running on my favourite SBC; to wit, UWP on the the Raspberry Pi.
 In this post I show how, yet again, the Uno team have made this not only possible but startlingly easy and shockingly powerful.